get-convex/convex-backend/README.md

 This runs the `convex dev` code-watching service to push any application code changes to the backend.

-To run the client web application you can run the tutorial Vite server via:
+To run the client web application you can run the demo Vite server via:

 ```bash
 npm run dev:client